CartoDB/research-public/scsc20-workshop-cartoframes/README.md

 Giulia Carella (giulia@carto.com) & Miguel Álvarez (malvarez@carto.com)

+CARTOframes is our Python package for integrating CARTO maps, analyses, and data services into data science workflows.
+This workshop will give an introduction to all CARTOframe's functionality through two real-world use cases.
+You will learn to manage and visualise data, use data services such as geocoding and isochrones, enrich your data with CARTO's Data Observatory datasets, and publish and share your findings.
+All while working with Jupyter notebooks!

 This repository contains the material for the workshop *Integrating CARTOframes into Spatial Data Science workflows*.
 It includes:

 - A deck with the slides used during the workshop